hashicorp/terraform/website/source/docs/internals/providers/resource-data.html.md

 ## Working With IDs

 Terraform uses IDs to reference resources.
-It’s part of the key used when accessing the resource, either in the provider or in interpolation.
-It’s also what the user supplies when running [`terraform import`](/docs/import/index.html) to identify the resource they wish to import.
+It's part of the key used when accessing the resource, either in the provider or in interpolation.
+It's also what the user supplies when running [`terraform import`](/docs/import/index.html) to identify the resource they wish to import.
 A good ID is immutable and easy for a user to locate.